rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 - Dataset has a very high percentage of missing values, especially the V columns.
 - Columns not only had a high amount of missing data, but their distributions also were not normally distributed.
 - The distribution of target variable **'isFraud'** has `class imbalance` problem where it shows that 96.5% of data contains non-fraud transaction where as only 3.5% are fraud.

+## Dataset
+The data is broken into two files **identity.csv** and **transaction.csv**, which are joined by TransactionID.
+Not all transactions have corresponding identity information.

 **The libraries used are**:
 - numpy